jdart1/arasan-chess/doc/BUILD.md

 There is a makefile in the src directory.
 In most cases, just typing "make" should automatically select the correct target architecture and OS (note: assumes target and host are the same).
-By default it builds all executables.
-All binaries are placed in the "bin" subdirectory.
+By default it builds only the chess engine.
+Binaries are placed in the "bin" subdirectory.

 To select the Intel compiler instead of gcc, define the variable CC with this command: